Christine Jorgensen

-Jorgensen was drafted into the U.S. Army during World War II.
+In 1944, Jorgensen was drafted into the U.S. Army during World War II.
 After she served as a military clerical worker, Jorgensen attended several schools, worked, and pursued a photography career.
-During this time, she learned about sex reassignment surgery and traveled to Europe, where in Copenhagen, Denmark, she obtained special permission to undergo a series of operations beginning in 1952.
+During this time, she learned about sex reassignment surgery and traveled to Europe, where in Copenhagen, Denmark, she obtained special permission to undergo a series of operations beginning in 1951.

 Upon her return to the United States in the early 1950s, her transition was the subject of a New York Daily News front-page story.
 She became an instant celebrity, known for her directness and polished wit, and used the platform to advocate for transgender people.

-Jorgensen often lectured on the experience of being transgender and published an autobiography in 1967.
+Her 1967 autobiography Christine Jorgensen: A Personal Autobiography sold almost 450,000 copies.
+Throughout her career, she gave lectures at colleges and universities on the topics of transsexuality, though she would later disassociate with the term "transsexual" and prefer the term transgender.

 Early life

 Jorgensen was the second child of carpenter and contractor George William Jorgensen and his wife, Florence Davis Hansen.
-She was named George William, after her father, when she was born.
 She was raised in the Belmont neighborhood of the Bronx, New York City, and baptized a Lutheran.
 She described herself as a "frail, blond, introverted little boy who ran from fistfights and rough-and-tumble games".

 Jorgensen graduated from Christopher Columbus High School in 1945 and was soon drafted into the U.S. Army at 19.
 After being discharged from the Army, she attended Mohawk Valley Community College in Utica, New York; the Progressive School of Photography in New Haven, Connecticut; and the Manhattan Medical and Dental Assistant School in New York City.
 She also worked briefly for Pathé News.